MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P4-Game-Objects/content.md

 ```
 >

 Here you made a new Swift file, and defined a class named: Penguin.
-The Peguin class
+The penguin class
 sub classes the SKSpriteNode class.
 SpriteNodes are game objects.
 The Penguin sprite
 has a texture, color, and size.
 These determine how the sprite appears on the screen.